-Updated cancer incidence: Periodic reporting on the radiation risks of cancer incidence is the highest prioritized for the department.
+• Updated cancer incidence: Periodic reporting on the radiation risks of cancer incidence is the highest prioritized for the department.
 A comprehensive analysis to update radiation risk estimates for cancer incidence through 2009 has been completed, in collaboration with the Dept. of Statistics and the US National Cancer Institute, using updated individual doses and information on lifestyle factors such as smoking.
-Papers on all solid cancer, cancers of the lung, breast, uterus, upper digestive system including stomach colon and rectum, liver were published in 2018 and 2019 while papers on colorectal cancer (Sugiyama H, et al. Int J Cancer 2020;146:635-645), central nervous system tumors (Brenner A, et al. Eur J Epidemiol 2020;35:591-600) and cancers of the prostate (Mabuchi K, et al. Radiat Res 2021;195:66-76), ovary (Utada M, et al. Radiat Res 2021;195:60-65), and kidney and urinary tract (Grant E, et al. Radiat Res 2021, online ahead) were published.
-Papers on comparison of cancer incidence and mortality (Brenner A, et al.) and summary of those site-specific analyses (Brenner A, et al.) are being drafted.
+Papers on all solid cancer, cancers of the lung, breast, uterus, upper digestive system including stomach colon and rectum, liver, colon, rectum and central nervous system were published through 2020 and papers on prostate (Mabuchi K, et al. Radiat Res 2021;195:66-76), ovary (Utada M, et al. Radiat Res 2021;195:60-65), and kidney and urinary tract (Grant E, et al. Radiat Res 2021;195:140-148) were published in 2021.
+A paper on comparison of cancer incidence and mortality (Brenner A, et al.) was submitted to an international journal and another paper on summary of those site-specific analyses (Brenner A, et al.) are being drafted.
 The series of recent papers focused on the shape of the dose-response curves, low-dose risk and risks among those young at exposure, while adjusting for relevant life-style factors.
-For the reliability of risk estimation, a paper investigating influence of misclassification of liver cancer information was published by Dr. French of the Dept. of Statistics.

 The updated risk estimates for cancer incidence of individual sites with adjustment for lifestyle factors were mostly similar to those previously reported although some variations were observed.
-Radiosensitive period, i.e., ages at exposure at which radiation risk is high, seems to be related to high activity of tissue stem cells, e.g., association between development of secondary sexual characteristics and radiation risk of breast cancer and uterine corpus cancer.
-The observed non-linearity of dose response relationship for various outcomes highly concerns the radiation science community, but the reasons are still under investigation.
-Since a majority of the members who were exposed at young ages are still alive and risk estimates for them are uncertain at this stage, further follow-up will provide more informative characterization of radiation risks.
+Radiosensitive period, i.e., ages at exposure at which radiation risk is high, seems to be related to high activity of tissue stem cells.
+The observed non-linearity of dose response relationship for various outcomes highly concerns the radiation science community, but the reasons are so complicated, as indicated in the latest paper by Brenner, et al. Since a majority of the subjects who were exposed at young ages are still alive and risk estimates for them are uncertain at this stage, further follow-up will provide more informative characterization of radiation risks.